-EPA watchdog faults agency for Pruitt’s 24-7 security costs
+EPA watchdog faults agency for Pruitt’s 24/7 security costs

-WASHINGTON (AP) — The Environmental Protection Agency’s internal watchdog is faulting the agency for spending millions of dollars on around-the-clock security for former administrator Scott Pruitt.
+WASHINGTON (AP) — The Environmental Protection Agency had no proper justification for spending more than $3.5 million on round-the-clock security for former head Scott Pruitt, including nearly $1 million in travel costs for his bodyguards, the agency’s internal watchdog concluded on Tuesday.

+The EPA allowed Pruitt and his team to increase the security detail from six agents for Pruitt’s predecessor to 19 for Pruitt without proving the need, “an undocumented decision (that) represents an inefficient use of agency resources,” the EPA Office of the Inspector General concluded.

-The EPA inspector general says the agency failed to document why Pruitt needed more than $3.5 million in security spending in 2017.
-According to EPA, Pruitt’s security costs were more than double that of his predecessor, Gina McCarthy, during her last year.
+According to the EPA inspector general’s report, Pruitt’s security costs were more than double those of his predecessor, Gina McCarthy, during her last year.

-The inspector general’s report says the EPA’s lack of rules over security for agency heads can result in “excessive or unnecessary costs.”
+The inspector general’s report also cited $106,507 in overtime for Pruitt’s bodyguards that lacked proper authorization.

 Most Read Nation & World Stories